rinusser/CodeSnifferUtils/FEATURES.md

 * code analysis sniffs generally issue warnings - in severe cases errors
 * if there's an internal error, e.g. if an unexpected case is encountered, a warning is issued

+## File Exceptions

+There are cases where individual files in an application have widespread violations of particular code style rules, for example when it's necessary to implement interfaces or extend classes with different naming rules.
+In such cases it's possible to add rule exceptions for individual files in the files' docblocks, e.g. (the "Sniff" suffix is optional):

+    <?php
+    /**
+     * @codingStandardsIgnoreRule RN.Capitalization.BooleanNULL
+     */

+This will ignore the Capitalization.BooleanNULL rule for that one file.

+Technically _any_ docblock will do, but to avoid confusion about the exception's scope it's suggested that you stick to the file docblock.

 # Sniffs